awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Enabling.md

 1. In the navigation pane, choose **Databases**\.

 1. Choose the DB cluster that you want to modify\.
+**Note**
+ Make sure that all affected DB instances are compatible with IAM authentication\.
+Check the compatibility requirements in [Availability for IAM Database Authentication](UsingWithRDS.IAMDBAuth.md#UsingWithRDS.IAMDBAuth.Availability)\.
+For an Aurora DB cluster, you can only enable IAM authentication if all DB instances in the cluster are compatible with IAM\.

 1. Choose **Modify**\.